 7. Flat Tire

 Grip the steering wheel firmly at the first sign of tire trouble.
-Don’t for whatever reason slam the brakes.
+Don’t, for whatever reason, slam the brakes.
 Please turn on the hazard lights and let the car slow down on its own gradually.
 You can do this by immediately taking your foot off the gas pedal.

 Work your car toward the breakdown lane.
-If there is an exit, work your car toward it.
+If there is an exit, work your vehicle toward it.
 If you have to change lanes, signal to the other drivers behind.
 Change smoothly and carefully as you watch your rearview and side mirrors.